xtermjs/xtermjs.org/_docs/guides/flowcontrol.md

   // do something when finished processing `chunk`
 });
 ```
 The callback gets called once when the chunk was processed.
-This waiting condition can be appplied directly to incoming interfaces like the pty object of `node-pty`:
+This waiting condition can be applied directly to incoming interfaces like the pty object of `node-pty`:

 ```Javascript
 pty.onData(chunk => {